 A panel of editors will carefully review each submission and contact authors when publication decisions are made.
 Evaluation generally takes less than two weeks from the time the submission is received.
 If the author wishes to have an expedited review of the article, please contact NC JOLT via email.
 When an article is selected for publication, it will undergo a rigorous editing period prior to publication and acceptance of an article is conditioned on the author’s cooperation during the editorial process.
 In addition, NC JOLT will request the author sign a Publication Agreement.

 Papers must not exceed 45 double spaced pages including footnotes and endnotes, which should also be double-spaced.
 An abstract is required.
 All submissions must conform to The Chicago Manual of Style (14th Ed.) and The Bluebook: A Uniform System of Citation (21st Ed.).

 A document may be sent as an email attachment complete with the article, abstract, contact information, and a resume or CV to firstname.lastname@example.org.
-However, NC JOLT strongly prefers for articles to be submitted via Scholastica or ExpressO.
+However, NC JOLT strongly prefers for articles to be submitted via Scholastica.
 The preferred format is Microsoft Word.
 If you have any concerns regarding our ability to convert your article, please contact us.